 "I've been renting out the house the last few years.
 My tenants are getting ready to move on," he said.
 "I thought about it and I'm kind of a city person."

 He said Memphis has more of a city feel than Vermont.
 He also said he has an affinity for southern culture.
-But he was quick to say he loved the time he spent working in Bellows Falls.
-He started at BFMS the same time as Lucas-Moccia.

 "I've enjoyed it.
 It's a great little community.
 I've had a lot of support, even after I made my decision.
 I've had a lot of parents contacting me, wishing me the best, but also asking me to reconsider," he recalled.
 "I'm very grateful to the community and for their support."